dubo-dubon-duponey/regander/REFERENCE.md

 ## Flags

-The following flags can be used in combination with an actual `regander` method call:
+The following flags can be used with any endpoint:

 ```
 -s, --silent